Update on our letter to Gov Newsom requesting CHP help for Berkeley

 This news is particularly disappointing in light of the horrifying details that have emerged for the Oct 26 gunfire:

 The shooting spree began with a confrontation with four Cal students on Telegraph: The perpetrator “pulled a gun from his waistband, pointed it at the students, told them to run and fired a round into the air.
-The four students ran out of fear of being shot," according to BPD.
+The four students ran out of fear of being shot," according to the City of Berkeley Police Department (BPD).

 One bullet entered an occupied bedroom in the Blackwell dorm.